 The Vintage Recipe Project: Lemon Sponge Pie

-There are a couple of really fun aspects of recreating vintage recipes for the Vintage Recipe Project.
+There are a couple of really fun aspects of recreating vintage recipes like this Amish Lemon Sponge Pie recipe.

-Note to self CAREFULLY check vintage recipe ingredients before making.
-More on this in a minute.
-Some vintage recipes might also be missing an ingredient that an experienced baker should realize and add.
+Note to self CAREFULLY check the vintage recipe ingredients before making.
+More on that in a minute.
+Some vintage recipes might also be missing an ingredient that an experienced baker should hopefully realize and add.